jdeokie1/KMS-Drafting-Corp/README.md

 # KMS-Drafting-Corp
-One page website built using a custom theme and Bootstrap for an architectural company.
+Single page website built using a custom theme and Bootstrap for an architectural company.
 It incorporates custom CSS, styling, animations and Font-Awesome.